SciBorgo/Missing-data/paper/paper.md

 reporting missingness.
 Football related articles, published in 2019 were studied.
 A survey of 137 articles, sampled at random, was conducted to determine whether a missing data statement was included.
-As expected, the proportion of studies in football research including a missing data statement was low, at only X% [95% confidence interval; X% to X%];
-suggesting that this aspect of data analysis is seldom considered by researchers.
+As expected, the proportion of studies in football research that included a missing data statement was low, at only X% [95% confidence interval; X% to X%]; suggesting that missingness is seldom considered by researchers.
 We suspect that this result is consistent with the wider sports science literature.
 We recommend researchers describe the number and percentage of missing values, including when there are no missing values.
-Exploratory analysis should be conducted to explore missing values, and visualisations describing missingness overall should be provided in the paper or at least supplementary materials.
+Exploratory analysis should be conducted to explore missing values, and visualisations describing missingness overall should be provided in the paper, or at least supplementary materials.
 Missing values should almost always be imputed, and imputation methods should be explored to ensure they are appropriately representative.

-**Keywords:** Imputation, missingness, missings, naniar, sport, football
+**Keywords:** Exercise, imputation, missingness, missings, naniar, sport

 # Introduction {#intro}

-Missing data can undermine the validity of research results [@Sainani2015; @Nakagawa2008; @Sterne2009].
+Missing data can undermine the validity and accuracy of research results [@Sainani2015; @Nakagawa2008; @Sterne2009].
 Data can go missing many ways.
 For example, accidentally skipping a survey question, equipment failure, or intentionally not recording values.
 Before analysis, missing data must be handled, with values typically deleted or imputed.
-There is no universal approach to handling missing data with contextual factors -- such as, the study design and objective, and pattern of missingness -- determining how to handle missings on a case-by-case basis [@Sainani2015].
+There is no universal approach to handling missing data.
+Contextual factors--such as, the study design and objective, and pattern of missingness--determine how missings should be handled, on a case-by-case basis [@Sainani2015].
 The effect of missing data on the validity and accuracy of a study's results is largely determined by the reasons for missingness, and how